 - Maps: Bart Jordans’ Trekking In Bhutan has useful overview maps of the many possible variations of the Snowman Trek

 After breakfast in the same room in the guesthouse that we had used the night before, we left a muddy Thangthangka campground around 8:30.
 The day’s weather would feature more low-hanging clouds and mist.
-As for the mostly muddy trail of the two first days, after the first two or three hours the forest canopy was gradually replaced by a more open vista and the trail also improved in walkability.
+As for the mostly muddy trail of the first two days, by mid-morning, the forest canopy was gradually replaced by a more open vista, and the trail became more walkable.

 The guidebooks talk about the stupendous views of Jomolhari – not only from Drugyel Dzong but also from the Thangthangka campground – but three days in and we still had nothing but cloud when we looked in the direction of that high peak.
-The hydroelectric poles and wires, however, were never far away and often visible!
+However, the hydroelectric poles and wires were never far away and often visible!

 There were a few dogs at the Thangthangka guesthouse.
 The Tibetan mastiff below seemed to have a job as a guard dog.
 Here he is tête à tête with one of our guides as we were ready to set off on the day’s 17 km. walk up to our next campground, called Jomolhari Base Camp.
 (There must be a dozen different ways of spelling the mountain’s name; I chose the simplest version.
 See also Jhomolhari, Chomolhari, etc.!)